protaskin/LowCDC-Win10x64/README.md

 # LowCDC-Win10x64

-This repo contains almost everything (except for the usbser.sys driver because of Microsoft Software License Terms) that is needed to create a lowcdc.sys driver package that can be installed on the 64-bit version of Windows 10. lowcdc.sys is published unchanged, the source code is available on the author's site (see [the Credits section](#credits)).
+LowCDC-Win10x64 aims to provide instructions on how to create a lowcdc.sys driver package for the 64-bit version of Windows 10.
+This repo contains almost everything needed (except for the usbser.sys driver because of the limitations of Microsoft Software License Terms) to accomplish this.

+The lowcdc.sys driver is developed by Osamu Tamura and published unchanged.
+The source code is available on [the author's site](#credits).

 The driver package supports the following devices: